 You automatically have copyright over the content that you produce.
 If you want, you can put a statement on your site asserting your copyright (e.g. © 2020 YourNameHere) but it’s not required to establish your copyright.

-The Digital Millennium Copyright Act (DMCA) allows copyright holders to submit a DMCA takedown notice to the website’s host, who can then take down the material that violates the complainant’s copyright.
+The Digital Millennium Copyright Act (DMCA) allows copyright holders to submit a DMCA takedown notice to the website’s host, who can then take down the material that violates the complainant’s copyright (you can read about doing a DMCA notice here).
 Trying to deal directly with the plagiarizer is annoying and unlikely to be effective; you’re better off doing a DMCA notice.
 However, most of the time, you won’t even be aware that your post has been copied unless you find it by accident.
 Several times, I’ve gotten pingbacks because the plagiarizer didn’t remove the internal links I had in the post.

 For bloggers who are self-hosted or have the WP Premium plan or above, CSS (Cascading Style Sheets) is a great way to customize the appearance of your blog.
 It’s daunting at first, but it’s actually easier than it looks once you get used to it, and it’s really useful in making your blog look the way you want it to.

 There’s more info in this post on customizing with CSS, and the site W3Schools is an awesome resource.
-If you’re trying to identify the classes of elements in order to style them, Google Chrome’s Developer Tools can come in handy.
+If you’re trying to identify the classes of elements in order to style them, Google Chrome’s Developer Tools, specifically the Inspect Elements tool, can come in handy.

 Your theme/plan may or may not let you change colours for fonts or other elements of your blog.
 If it does, it’s useful to know about hex codes for colours, which consist of a hash sign and 6 hexadecimal characters.
 You can enter hex codes in the WP editor to modify the colour of elements like text, backgrounds, separator blocks, etc.

 Have a graphic that contains a colour you want to use?
 The site Image Color Picker lets you identify the hex code for a specific area of an image.
-Wondernote is a good site for colour palettes with hex codes.
+Wondernote has lots of colour palettes with hex codes.

 Growth & Stats

-Time and effort—it’s the tried and true recipe for growth.
+Time and effort is the best way to achieve genuine growth.
 Unless you’re one of the lucky few that manages to amass followers super-quickly, getting your first 100 followers may well feel like watching paint dry.
 Growth strategies will differ depending on where you’re trying to get that growth from.

 Social proof is an interesting psychological concept that’s relevant to blogging.
 If people are ambiguous about how to act, they will look for social proof to help them decide how to act.
 If your blog has followers, likes, and comments, it’s likely to draw more of those things, whereas if there’s limited social interaction, it might make people wonder (without even realizing it) if there’s a reason for that.
 Tip: find a small number of bloggers that you can have frequent mutual interactions with; it can help others decide to join the party.